immunefi-team/Bounty_Boosts/Alchemix/31375 - [SC - Critical] Lack of Access control in poke function allows ....md

 # Lack of Access control in poke() function allows  in unlimited minting of flux token

-Submitted on Fri May 17 2024 11:45:04 GMT-0400 (Atlantic Standard Time) by @hulkvision for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 17th 2024 at 17:45:04 UTC by @hulkvision for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31375